Pittsburgh Center for the Arts

 The Pittsburgh Center for the Arts (PCA) is a non-profit community arts campus that offers arts education programs and contemporary art exhibitions in Pittsburgh, Pennsylvania, United States.

 It also provides services and resources for artists throughout Western Pennsylvania.
 PCA provides a venue for the community to create, see, support, and learn about visual arts.
 Founded in 1945, PCA is located at 6300 Fifth Avenue in the Shadyside neighborhood.
 Though, according to the City of Pittsburgh Map, the center is located in the Point Breeze neighborhood.

-Famed artist Keith Haring had his first one-man exhibition at the Pittsburgh Center for the Arts in 1978 before moving to New York City and becoming one of the most prolific artists of the late 20th century.
+Pop artist Keith Haring had his first exhibition at the Pittsburgh Arts and Crafts Center in 1978 before moving to New York City and becoming one of the most prolific artists of the late 20th century.

 History

 Founding

 The PCA's opened on March 17, 1945, as the "Arts and Craft Center" at Fifth and Shady Avenues.
 Almost 1000 Pittsburghers gathered at the opening night ceremonies, headed by Mayor Cornelius D. Scully, J. Bailey Ellis, who was named chairman of the Center, and Mrs. Charles D. Marshall, who publicly turned the key to her home over to the city.

 Ten artist groups comprised the center at its founding: